pennhanlee/tp/docs/UserGuide.md

 _bookmark_ is a desktop application for readers to manage their reading progress.

-_bookmark_ allows you to easily track your **reading progress** so you'll never need to use a physical bookmark, or lose track of where you stopped reading again.
+_bookmark_ allows you to easily track your **reading progress** so you'll never need to use a physical bookmark or lose track of where you stopped reading again.
 With many interesting features like **note taking** and **goal setting**, _bookmark_ will be your faithful reading companion, helping to make reading even more interactive and exciting.